mobileink/migae-examples/ex0a/README.md

  correct, but there are some things I say that are based on inference rather than knowledge.

+## Getting started

+Start by running

+    ex0a $ lein deps

+That will make sure you have the right version of Clojure as well as the jetty-runner.jar we will use to run our servlets.

 ## Usage

 Start out by using the Leiningen "jar" task: